mavi888/sam-events-advanced/README.md

 - How to add a central logging for all your events
 - How to use PartiQL for storing data in DynamoDB
 - How to use Lambda Layers for code that is used in multiple microservices.
+- How to use API Destinations
+- How to add Dead Letter Queues to EventBridge

 This demo is part of a video posted in FooBar Serverless channel.
 You can check the videos to see the whole demo.